In a NutshellCreating a budget is as simple as tracking your income and spending, determining your goals and then creating a plan to achieve them.

 This will give you a chance to make any necessary adjustments each week if you’ve overspent on one item or another.

-Most Americans don’t have a budget or plan for their personal finances, but creating one can help you achieve your short- and long-term goals.
+Creating a budget can help you achieve your short- and long-term goals.
 It just takes a little time, a plan, and your own commitment to be in control of your financial present and future.

 Plan your spending with our budget calculator

 You can use our budget calculator to get a clearer picture of how much money you’re spending, what you’re spending it on and where you could improve.